 Charging for transfers is standard on brokerage platforms.
 Webull is no exception.
 The normal ACH bank transfer doesn’t cost anything on Webull’s side, although your bank may charge a fee.
-The first incoming, domestic wire transfer doesn’t cost anything.
-Over $25,000 costs $8.
-Outgoing domestic wire transfers will cost $25.
+Wire transfers will cost $25 for domestic and $45 for international.

 Is My Money Safe?